stadlmax/pyFIFOtax/README.md

 6. Set _Format_ to _CSV_, _Period_ to _Daily_, and the language to _English_
 7. Save it

-Export the CSV file by running this newly created custom statement in the desired date range, then start the `ibkr_convert.py` script.
+Export the CSV file by running this newly created custom statement in the desired date range, then start the `converter.py` script with argument `ibkr`.

 Always thoroughly examine the result.

 By default, the "symbol" column contains the ticker name.
 If you'd like to see the ISIN there instead, use the `--ticker-to-isin` flag.

+Note the following limitations:

+* IBKR export format is very extensive, it's possible that some rows are not processed.
+Always verify the results
+* Tax withholding calculation is not supported for dividends.
+Withheld tax will always be zero.

+## Schwab

+Export the CSV in the desired date range from History > Transactions > Export.

+Start the `converter.py` script with argument `schwab`.

+Note the following limitations:

+* Schwab CSV converter was not tested with a fully upgraded account
+* The converter was not tested with more than one dividend and tax withholding row
+* Currency conversions (if Schwab does it at all) are not supported

 # Further Use
 Since all the reporting is done in a very simple and quite naive Python implementation, one could easily use it to augment the data in other ways. `notebook_example.ipynb` for instance shows you how to retrieve certain results as `pd.DataFrame`.